Sci-Fi Movies of the 2010s

 The acting by all principals is very good, if a little stiff.
 Willis delivers the usual, which is good, but usual.
 Jeff Daniels, as a nice, mild-mannered mob boss, may be the best.
 And the kid was great.
 (Let’s hope the job didn’t warp him permanently!)

 The script is very polished, but in the end, I didn’t buy the motivations of the principals.
 The telekinesis theme was an unnecessary embellishment.
 (I don’t care to have my credulity stretched more than one way at a time.)
-So it’s good violent fun, and it has one new twist on a familiar sci-fi theme, besides having a somewhat diverting mystery theme, and some novel effects.
+So it’s good violent fun, and it has one new twist on a well-worn sci-fi theme, besides having a somewhat diverting mystery theme, and some novel effects.

 Cloud Atlas